-I don’t normally use the word ‘survivor’ in relation to my incurable cancer, it just doesn’t seem to sit right despite the fact that I’m a ‘glass half full’ kind of guy.
+For the first few years after my diagnosis, I relented using the word ‘survivor’ in relation to my incurable cancer.
+It just doesn’t seem to sit right despite the fact that I’m a ‘glass half full’ kind of guy.
 I always thought it only really applied to those who were in full remission.
-HOWEVER, I was studying the term ‘Survivorship’ and found that there might be something in it for those living with incurable and long term cancer.
-This piece of research has changed my thinking.

 I researched several national cancer survivorship initiatives and found many similarities at the international level.
 For example, I blogged about the great programmes in UK via Macmillan Cancer Support, in particularly the Recovery Package (specific support for each cancer patient after diagnosis) and managing the Consequences of Cancer – something very apt for NET Cancer patients – you can read more in my blog ‘Living with Neuroendocrine Cancer – it takes guts’.
 There are similar initiatives to be found including in the USA where you can see ‘survivorship’ programmes led by the American Cancer Society and the American Society of Clinical Oncologists.
 I’m sure I’d find many others in many countries if I kept searching.